-The realized transport demand, expressed in passenger or ton-km, can increase for two reasons.
+The realized transport demand, expressed in passenger or ton-km, is the multiplication of transported volume and the distance it is carried over.
+It can increase for two reasons:

-These two factors are often occurring concomitantly, creating multiplying effects on the transport demand.
+These two factors often occur concomitantly, creating multiplying effects on the transport demand.